dimajix/flowman/docs/config.md

 Turns on automatic eager caching of Spark jobs that reference a single cached DataFrame multiple times.
 This is to avoid parallel computation of the same partitions, which can be seen in some scenarios.

+- `flowman.default.relation.migrationPolicy` *(type: string)* *(default:`RELAXED`)*
+Sets the default policy when to migrate tables.
+Possible values are:
+  - *`STRICT`*: A migration will be initiated, whenever the physical table definition does not match the required one, even if the types would be compatible.
+  - *`RELAXED`*: A migration will only be initiated, whenever the physical table definition is not sufficient for storing information with the required schema.
+If all types are compatible, not migration will be initiated.

+- `flowman.default.relation.migrationStrategy` *(type: string)* *(default:`ALTER`)*
+Sets the strategy to use how tables should be migrated.
+Possible values are:
+  - *`NEVER`* even if a migration would be required, it will not be performed.
+No error will be generated.
+  - *`FAIL`* even if a migration would be required, it will not be performed, instead an error will be generated.
+  - *`ALTER`* Flowman will try to modify an existing table with `ALTER TABLE` statements.
+This will preserve all current contents of the record.
+On the other hand, this strategy might not be well supported with all table types and/or changes.
+  - *`ALTER_REPLACE`* Flowman will try to modify an existing table with `ALTER TABLE` statements.
+If that is not possible, the table will be dropped and recreated.
+Note that all contents will be lost if a table replacement is required.
+  - *`REPLACE`* If a migration is required, Flowman will always replace the existing table with a new one.
+    Note that all contents will be lost.

 - `flowman.default.target.outputMode` *(type: string)* *(default:`OVERWRITE`)*
 Sets the default target output mode.
 Possible values are
   - *`OVERWRITE`*: Will overwrite existing data.
 Only supported in batch output.